Distributed Systems and Services

 Our research

-Our current research can be grouped into four main areas, which have been applied in a wide range of domains including engineering, e-science, social science, business, health, technology-enhanced learning, and transport; nationally and internationally.
+Our current research can be grouped into six main areas.
+It has been applied in a wide range of domains, including engineering, e-science, social science, business, health, technology-enhanced learning, and transport, nationally and internationally.

 Architecture, security and dependability

 This involves architecting and developing dependable and secure large-scale distributed systems.
-For examples, fault-tolerance, transactions, access control and dependable storage, with a focus on real-world cloud computing systems.
+Examples include fault tolerance, transactions, access control, and dependable storage, with a focus on real-world cloud computing systems.

 Performance and quality of service

-This focuses on quality of Grid/Cloud-based services to enable organisations to efficiently manage their high-end computing resources.
-For examples, performance modelling, performance evaluation, trust, risk management, and service level agreements.
+This focuses on the quality of cloud/Edge-based services to enable organisations to manage their high-end computing resources efficiently.
+Balancing QoS and performance is essential for cloud providers to meet service level agreements (SLAs) and maintain user trust.

 Collaboration in distributed environments

-This builds on the semantic web which provides an additional layer of intelligence and interoperability for systems over the Internet.
-For examples, techniques to transit from requirements to semantics, models of collaborative working, and use of provenance as a means to reinforce trust.
+This builds on the semantic web, which provides an additional layer of intelligence and interoperability for systems over the Internet.
+Examples include techniques for transiting from requirements to semantics, models of collaborative working, and the use of provenance to reinforce trust.

 We collaborate extensively with other universities and companies across the world.
 Ongoing collaborations include: